mxber2022/AgentYield/README.md

 # VaultAI

-VaultAI is an advanced AI-driven personal assistant designed for seamless crypto asset management.
-With VaultAI, you can monitor your balances, manage your portfolio, send tokens, supply and borrow assets, and maximize yield farming opportunities—all in one place.
-Powered by AI, it delivers real-time insights and recommendations to optimize your crypto strategy with ease.
+VaultAI is your personal AI agent that aims to seamlessly manage your crypto assets, providing real-time insights and recommendations for DeFi strategies, yield farming, and portfolio optimization.

 ## Features